Shaanxi Automobile Group

-Shaanxi Automobile Group Co., Ltd. is a Chinese bus and truck manufacturer with headquarters in Xi'an, Shaanxi, China.
+Shaanxi Automobile Group Co., Ltd., trading as Shacman, is a Chinese bus and truck manufacturer with headquarters in Xi'an, Shaanxi, China.

 Overview

-It employs approximately 23,000 employees.
+Founded in 1968 currently located in Xi’an, Shaanxi Provence, it employs approximately 23,000 employees.
 It manufactures medium-size and heavy-duty trucks (both branded as Shacman), bus chassis and heavy-duty truck axles.
 It utilizes Magna Steyr and MAN SE technologies.
 Its bus chassis are sold under the Eurostar Bus brand.
+The company has its presence in 140 countries worldwide, with 40 corporate offices and 280 service stations.